 US Naval Historical Center

-Savannah 98k Savannah (AS-8) at sea under sail and steam, circa the mid-1920s.
+Savannah 98k USS Savannah (AS-8) at sea under sail and steam, circa the mid-1920s.
 Photo by Chief Signalman Peck.

 US Navy photo # 98632 from the collections of the US Naval Historical Center